Call For A Free Consultation

 Funeral expenses can be overwhelming.
 A wrongful death claim may cover these costs.
 This includes the funeral service, burial, cremation, and related fees.
 Families should not have to struggle financially to lay a loved one to rest.
 When the death was caused by someone else’s negligence, the responsible party may be required to pay.

 In Illinois, funeral and burial costs are common in wrongful death cases.
 Keep records of all receipts and invoices.
-This documentation can help during your case.
+This documentation can help with your case.
 An Aurora wrongful death attorney can help you recover these expenses in your lawsuit.

 Medical Bills Related to the Final Injury or Illness